-A. The following guidelines shall be observed:

-- 1. Teachers shall be at their assigned work stations at least fifteen (15) minutes before the opening of the students' school day, and - 2.
+- A. The following guidelines shall be observed: - 1.
+Teachers shall be at their assigned work stations at least fifteen (15) minutes before the opening of the students' school day, and - 2.
 Teachers may leave at the dismissal of school on Fridays and on days immediately preceding scheduled school vacations, and - 3.
-Teachers shall remain for a sufficient period after the close of the students' school day to tend to those matters which properly require attention at that time, including consultation with parents when scheduled directly with the teacher, except on the days the teachers' work day ends at the close of the students' day.
+Teachers shall remain for a sufficient period after the close of the students' school day to tend to those matters which properly require attention at that time, including consultation with parents when scheduled directly with the teacher, except on the days the teachers' work day ends at the close of the students' day. - 4.
+When feasible/where applicable in the district the daily schedule will alternate between AM and PM schedule on half days.